storj-archived/pushy-cat/README.md

 pushycatd --conf /path/to/config.json
 ```

-If you wish to run hook scripts with multiple users, pushycatd must be ran as
+If you wish to run hook scripts with multiple users, pushycatd must be run as
 root, so that it can create child processes with different users.